Facts of Benito Juárez, Tlaxcala

 The variable 386 indicates that there are men aged 15 years or older with complete primary education in the population.

-The number of people aged 15 and over with incomplete secondary education in the region is 130.
+The male population aged 15 and over with incomplete secondary education is 78, according to the available data.

-The number of women aged 18 and over with post-secondary education is 564.
+The male population aged 18 and over with post-secondary education is 435.

-The average years of schooling in the area is 8.48.
+The average level of education in the locality is 8.48.

 Active Workers in Benito Juárez